An Online Framework for Ephemeral Edge Computing in the Internet of Things: Proposed Online Task Allocation Framework

 where $\alpha \geq 1$ is a constant used to guarantee that at least one of the tasks can be fairly allocated among the neighboring edge nodes.
-Since $z_j$ is initially zero, the decision rule in \eqref{selection} only considers the latency required to process task $i$.
+The detailed derivation of the decision rule in \eqref{selection} is presented in Appendix A. Since $z_j$ is initially zero, the decision rule in \eqref{selection} only considers the latency required to process task $i$.
 In Algorithm~\ref{algorithm}, if a neighboring node $j$ accepts a task, the value of $z_j$ is updated to become positive.
 By doing so, $1-z_j$ is reduced, and, hence, another neighboring node can be selected when the next task arrives.
 However, if the neighboring node $j$ results in ${(1-z_j)^\alpha}/{\left(\frac{1}{r_j} + \frac{1}{f_j}\right) d_i} \geq {(1-z_{j'})^\alpha}/{\left(\frac{1}{r_{j'}} + \frac{1}{f_{j'}}\right) d_i}, \forall j' \in \cJ \setminus \{j\}$, the same node $j$ can be selected again.
 This can violates constraint \eqref{const3} that restricts each neighbor to accept one task.
 Therefore, a large value of $\alpha$ can be used to make $(1-z_j)^\alpha$ close to zero.
 Then, at the arrival of a new task, a different neighboring node is selected as $j^*$ by using decision rule \eqref{selection}.

 After a neighboring node $j^*$ is selected for task $i$, if the time budget is still available for the current task $i$ from constraints \eqref{const1} and \eqref{const2}, neighbor node $j^*$ finally receives task $i$ from the source node and performs processing.
 At this moment, the dual and primal variables are updated in Algorithm~\ref{algorithm}.
 The algorithm sets $y_{ij^*}=1$ showing that task $i$ is allocated to edge node $j^*$.
-Next, the value of $z_{j^*}$ mush be updated since $z_{j^*}$ is the primal variable associated with the dual problem's constraint \eqref{const3} with $j={j^*}$.
+Next, the value of $z_{j^*}$ must be updated since $z_{j^*}$ is the primal variable associated with the dual problem's constraint \eqref{const3} with $j={j^*}$.
 When a neighboring node initially does not have any accepted task, all $z_j, \forall j \in \cJ$ are set to zero.
 However, if a neighboring node $j$ accepts a task $i$, $z_j$ will be updated as follows: